CICX-FM: History

 In 1996, the station switched to an adult contemporary format using the "EZ Rock" brand.

 In 2002, when Telemedia was acquired by Standard Broadcasting, CICX was one of the stations Standard immediately resold to Rogers Communications.
 With the transaction, Rogers switched the station's branding to 105.9 Lite FM.
 In August 2003, Rogers switched the station to an adult hits format as Jack FM.

 On June 4, 2007, Larche Communications announced a deal with Rogers to acquire CICX in exchange for Larche's existing CIKZ-FM in Waterloo.
 The transaction, which was approved by the CRTC on December 24, 2007, reunited CICX with its onetime sister station CICZ-FM in nearby Midland.

 On March 3, 2008, CICX dropped the Jack FM format and branding, picking up the KICX format from CICZ, and CICZ flipped to a rock format.
 On May 21, 2008, the station was given approval to change its authorized contours by decreasing the average effective radiated power from 43,000 watts to 10,600 watts, by increasing the effective antenna height and by relocating the antenna.

-The station now shares its format and branding with CICS-FM in Sudbury, a new station launched by Larche in August 2008.
+The station now shares its format and branding with CICS-FM in Sudbury, a station launched by Larche in August 2008.

 On August 9, 2017, Bell Media announced that it would acquire CICX-FM.
 Bell Media received approval from the CRTC on February 14, 2018.

 On May 28, 2019, the station was renamed Pure Country 106 as part of a nationwide rebranding.